metal3-io/metal3-io.github.io/_posts/2020-02-18-metal3-dev-env-install-deep-dive.md

 > info "Information"
 > At this point the host is ready to create the virtual infrastructure.

-In the video below it is exhibited all the configuration explained and executed during this _first_ step.
+The video below exhibits all the configurations explained and executed during this _first_ step.

 <iframe width="1110" height="625" style="height: 625px" src="https://www.youtube.com/embed/VFbIHc3NbJo" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>